-BARCODE (PCL,PDF)
+BARCODE (PCL,PDF, PS)

-1. barcode col{numexpr}, row{numexpr}, value"{expr}, symbology, height, spc-pixels col and row determine the upper left corner of the barcode.
+col and row determine the upper left corner of the barcode.
 If used, numexpr is a Business Basic expression that generates a numeric value for the column or row.

-2. barcode "text/~regexpr!!=text!!~regexpr[@left,top,right.bottom]", col{numexpr}, row{numexpr}, "", symbology, height, spc-pixels, getoffset cols, getcols cols, eraseoffset cols, erasecols cols value is a text string, up to 28 characters, to barcode.
+value is a text string, up to 28 characters, to barcode (when using the Support Server, there is no limit on characters).
 Often this is symbology-dependent.
 If check digits are required, they are generated internally in UnForm.
 Within barcode families, if a unique symbology is associated with a specific length, then UnForm will internally select the correct symbology.
 For example, if a 9-digit zip code is specified with symbology 900 (5-digit post net), then symbology 905 will be used automatically.